jgardner1/VictoryResearch/README.md

 Note the # hours played before the research completes.

-Put the research score on the score tab with the # rockets launched
+Put the research score on the score tab with the # rockets launched.

+Add Victory Builds: 1,000,000 of a particular item builds into a victory build plaque?
+Since the # resources need is a short int, I'd need to have it be the sum of a build of components.

+# Help

+You can help by contributing icons for the plaques, both for the structures and the inventory.